-etcd is Kubernetes’ brain.
-It’s a distributed key-value store that holds all cluster state: pod definitions, secrets, configmaps, service accounts — everything.
-When you kubectl apply something, it ends up in etcd.
+etcd is the part of Kubernetes that remembers things.
+It’s a distributed key-value store holding all cluster state: pod definitions, secrets, configmaps, service accounts, the lot.
+Every time you kubectl apply something, the desired state lands in etcd.
+The control plane components then read from it and work to make reality match.

-In a stacked topology, etcd runs on each control plane node alongside the API server, controller manager, and scheduler.
+Stacked means etcd runs on each control plane node, sitting right next to the API server, controller manager, and scheduler.

 flowchart TD